utkuozdemir/gcp-calibre-web/README.md

    admin
    admin123
    ```
-   After doing it, immediately go to settings and change your password.
+   After doing it, *immediately go to settings and change your password*.

 Congratulations, you have set up a secure Calibre Server.